ZhengGuo-1/cse15l-lab-reports/fun11.md

 technical/government/Media
 ```

-This option displays all directoris in the specific directories.
-This is useful because it can help us to see the directory structure.
+**The second example for the option 2 is to recursively display all directories in the government subdirectory in the technical directory.
+This command line is useful because it can help us to see the directory structure speciicly in the government subdirectory.**

 option 3: Search text within multiple files.
 Found from https://www.geeksforgeeks.org/find-command-in-linux-with-examples/
 a.